 S 183 Gibson Hall

 Charlottesville, VA 22903

-As one may venture to guess--considering the landscapes and culture that shaped my childhood and young adult life--apart from the study of political behavior, my hobbies and passions include hunting, fishing, hiking, dirt biking, mountain biking, snowmobiling, snowshoeing, and other forms of outdoor recreation.
+As one may venture to guess--considering the landscapes and culture that shaped my childhood and young adult life--apart from the study of political behavior, I count a wide variety of outdoor recreation among my hobbies and passions.

 Image: Me overlooking my family's home-place outside of Philipsburg, MT.